There’s no surprise in the following saying: ‘If you want to find something, you should know what you’re looking for’.

 Later, together with a UX designer and front-end developer, this member will work on providing a solution to continue per expectations and requirements.

-Contrary to the UThe I designer, it’s a function characterised by a less ‘digital’ approach to a user interface.
-The UX designer – whereby UX means User eXperience – must make sure that end users will have the best possible experience while using an application.
+Contrary to the UI designer, it’s a function characterised by a less ‘digital’ approach to a user interface.
+The UX designer – whereby UX means User Experience – must make sure that end users will have the best possible experience while using an application.

 Such person-based work not only consists of analysing user behaviour.
 It also takes into consideration what the competition is doing, and continuously changing human-computer interaction methods.